Fay Gale: Background

 She was born Gwendoline Fay Gilding in Balaklava, South Australia, to Jasper and Kathleen Gilding.
 Her father was a Methodist minister.
 Professor Gale was the first honours graduate in geography of the University of Adelaide.
-Professor Gale is notable for many academic works including the first-ever PHD to focus on Part Aboriginal people and address issues of assimilation.
+Gale is notable for many academic works including the first PhD dissertation to focus on Part Aboriginal people and address issues of assimilation.
 Her thesis A Study of Assimilation: Part Aborigines in South Australia was published in Adelaide in 1960 and republished in 1964 after becoming widely set as an anthropology text in numerous universities.
-She is widely revered for her contributions to academia and the role of women in academia.
+She is revered for her contributions to academia and the role of women in academia.

 In 1989, she was awarded Officer of the Order of Australia for "her services to social science, particularly in the fields of geography and Aboriginal studies".
 In 1978, she became the first woman to be appointed as professor at the University of Adelaide, in geography.
 In 1988, she became pro vice chancellor at the University of Adelaide and, in 1990, vice chancellor of the University of Western Australia.
 In 1997, she was appointed president of the Academy of the Social Sciences in Australia, the first woman to hold that position.